intuition-dev/intuDocs/devs/slides.md

 ## Why MetaBake
 #### Goal: WebApp and Cross Platform *Productivity*

-- Metabake as a tool aims for high-productivity by bringing together what we have learnt from the past years of Front-End experimentation with atemporal pillars of good development approaches.
+- MetaBake as a tool aims for high-productivity by bringing together what we have learnt from the past years of Front-End experimentation with atemporal pillars of good development approaches.
 - In a future with increasing automation.
 Citizen developers will become more widespread.
 - Our goal as developers is to be able to both outperforming competent citizen developers in speed and leaving room for focusing on excellent UI and UX.